rmrsk/EBGeometry/Docs/Sphinx/source/ImplemBVH.rst

   using Visiter = std::function<bool(const NodeType& a_node, const Meta a_meta)>;

 where ``NodeType`` is the type of node (which is different for full/flat BVHs), and the ``Meta`` template parameter is discussed below.
 If this function returns true, the node will be visisted and if the function returns false then the node will be pruned from the tree traversal.
+Typically, the ``Meta`` parameter will contain the necessary information that determines whether or not to visit the subtree.

 Traversal pattern
 _________________